Syria, Turkey, Russia and the Kurds: the struggle for Afrin

 Obviously the Russians have no more wish to see Afrin become a Turkish controlled base area for a Jihadi army capable of threatening the Syrian government than the Syrians themselves do.
 That the Russians are therefore quietly assisting in the deployment of pro-government militia forces to Afrin in order to prevent that happening should not be a surprise.

-What is true is – and what is the source of much of the confusion – is that the Russians have to play their cards very carefully.
+What is true – and what is the source of much of the confusion – is that the Russians have to play their cards very carefully.

 The fundamental weakness of the Russians’ Syrian strategy is that they need President Erdogan’s cooperation in order to stabilise Syria and to bring the conflict there to an end.
 At the same time the Russians have to work with the fact that President Erdogan’s objectives in Syria – of which the Russians are of course fully informed – are diametrically opposite to their own.